worktheclock/replit.github.io/repls/secret-keys.md

 // prints '38zdJSDF48fKJSD4824fN'
 ```

-For security reasons, we do not recommend storing `.env` files in html repls.
-They'll be served to anyone who requests `/.env`.
+For security reasons, we do not recommend storing `.env` files in HTML repls, as they would be served to anyone who requests `/.env`.

 ## Example

 Here is a simple example of using `.env` in Python.
-You can drag out the file tree from the left to see the files, or click on the icon in the top right to open as its own page.
+You can drag out the filetree from the left to see the files, or click on the icon in the top right to open as its own page.
 To try it out, do the following:

-* Run the repl, the secret `TOKEN` won't be printed
+1. Run the repl.
+The secret `TOKEN` won't be printed.
-* Fork it
+2. Fork it.
-* Create a file called `.env` with the content `TOKEN=hello!`
+3. Create a file called `.env` with the content `TOKEN=hello!`.
-* Run the repl again, you should see `hello!` printed
+4. Run the repl again.
+You should see `hello!` printed.
-* No one else see your secret when they run your repl
+5. No one else see your secret when they run your repl.

 <iframe height="400px" width="100%" src="https://repl.it/@turbio/python-dotenv-example?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>